TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 On the programmer place JP1 or JP2, and press burn bootloader on the bottom of the Tools menu.

-When a bootloader is present in the target, the sketch can be iuploaded via the Arduino uploadbutton.
+When a bootloader is present in the target, the sketch can be uploaded via the Arduino uploadbutton.

 Scope trace of the start of the bootload proces (reset the board and begin bootloading):<br>
 ![image](Bootload-scope.jpg)<br>